glaciation-heu/models/README.md

-# models
-Glaciation Reference Data model and other ontologies
+# Glaciation Reference Data model and other ontologies